 Search for the name

-First, search for the venue by its name (i.e. Skyline venue Calgary).
+First, Google the venue by its name (i.e. Waterfront Park Calgary).
 This will usually result in a Google side panel showing business details of the venue including customer reviews.
 Have a look at some reviews, but don’t put all of your trust in these reviews.
 If you see 100% 5-star reviews that either are missing the text, have weird names on the review and no images, then it’s an indication of fake reviews.

 Look for reviews